 "Launch agent by connecting it to the controller" launch method

 This launch method is also known as an "inbound" agent.
 It is the agent that initiates the connection to the controller.
 This configuration also requires the agent computer to initiate the connection to the operations center.
 This launch method requires two JVM instances.
 One maintains the connection to the operations center and it is called the shared agent control JVM.
 The other connects to the controller when the agent is leased, and it is called the agent JVM.
-These two JVM instances do not need to run the same JVM version.
+Both JVM instances must run Java 21.

 "Launch build agents via SSH" launch method